Author: Kepion Product Team

 Introduction

-For this example, you will need to identify the following:
+For our example, you will need to identify the following:

-- <KEPION_APPLICATION>: An application with the File Store functionality implemented.
+- <KEPION_APPLICATION>: An application with a file store set up.

-Step 1.
-Create the following table in the application database:
+1. Open SQL Server Management Studio (SSMS) and create the following table in the application database:

 CREATE TABLE [dbo].[USR_DELETE_FILES](